tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-and-vctrs/index.markdown

 #> [1] "a" "b" "c"
 ```

-But combining vectors comes up in many places in the tidyverse, e.g.:
+Combining vectors comes up in many places in the tidyverse, e.g.:

 * `dplyr::mutate()` and `dplyr::summarise()` have to combine the results
   from each group.